PaloAltoNetworks/istio/GKE/NGFW_Policy_Engine_GCP_Marketplace_Readme.md

   running within the service mesh
 - and the ability to enforce policy on the micro-services workloads running inside the mesh

-# Detailed steps to deploy the NGFW Policy Engine onto a Kubernetes cluster
+# Detailed steps to deploy the NGFW Policy Engine onto a Kubernetes cluster from the GCP Market place

 The following figure shows the user interface associated with deploying the adapter from the Google Marketplace.